US can soon start sending people seeking asylum to Honduras

 “The U.S. is indirectly sending people back to face persecution,” Schacher said.

 Under the agreement reached last year, the United States sends asylum-seekers from El Salvador and Honduras to Guatemala.
-The Guatemalan government suspended its participation in the program in March because of the COVID-19 outbreak.
+The program was suspended in March because of the COVID-19 outbreak.

 It’s not yet clear how the new agreement would work.
 Neither the version released by the U.S. nor the one put out earlier by the Honduran government specifically says who could be sent to Honduras.

-But officials have previously said that the the government of Honduras had agreed to accept asylum-seekers from Guatemala, El Salvador, Mexico, Nicaragua and Brazil.
+But officials have previously said that the government of Honduras had agreed to accept asylum-seekers from Guatemala, El Salvador, Mexico, Nicaragua and Brazil.

-The Department of Homeland Security and U.S. Customs and Border Protection did not respond to questions about the agreement.
+The Department of Homeland Security said in a written response to questions that the new agreement is a “sign of our strong, continued partnership with Honduras on migration issues,” and that discussions on when to implement and resume the Guatemalan accord would come later.

+“When international travel conditions improve we will resume discussions about implementing these agreements,” it said.

 Release of the agreement came on the same day that federal prosecutors in New York announced that the former chief of the Honduran National Police has been charged there with drug trafficking and weapons offenses.
 Schacher and other advocates cited that as evidence that the troubled Central American country is ill-equipped to accept people fleeing from persecution elsewhere in the world.